Heat Pump Installation Challenges: What to Expect and How to Overcome Them

 Installation Costs and Return on Investment (ROI)

-Labor costs and contractor expertise
+Labour costs and contractor knowledge

-Refrigerant and Environmental Concerns
+Refrigerant and Environmental Issues

-Ensure installation is performed by certified HVAC professionals who handle refrigerants safely.
+Installation must be performed by certified HVAC professionals who handle refrigerants safely.

 - When Should You Replace a Water Heater?